 They offer special programs that are tailored to unique individual needs such as: Persons With Co Occurring Mental And Substance Abuse Disorders.

 If you are interested in attending or using one of the services offered by Clermont Recovery Center Inc, they accept the following payment types: Cash Or Self Payment, Medicaid, State Financed Health Insurance Plan Other Than Medicaid, Private Health Insurance, Sliding Fee Scale

-Mercy Health Clermont Hospital Behavioral Health Institute is a facility in Batavia, OH providing services in and around Clermont County.
+Mercy Health Clermont Hospital Behavioral Health Institute is a rehab center providing services in and around Clermont County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Hospital Inpatient, Activity Therapy.